DOFLinx/docs/docs/parameters/12_Real_Time_Parameters_and_Commands.md

 **DOOO is the device / port combination, and MMMM is how long that output will be left on in milliseconds.
 So, "DOFLinxMsg OUTPUT_NOW_TIMER=1015,2000" will turn on device 1, output 15 for 2 seconds.
-This w ill occur regardless of DOFLinx being awake for a game or not, so you can have a DOF device triggered by anything you can think of and create a batch file for.
+This will occur regardless of DOFLinx being awake for a game or not, so you can have a DOF device triggered by anything you can think of and create a batch file for.